Yateem

-Yateem is a 1988 Indian Hindi-language Western film directed by J. P. Dutta.
-It stars Sunny Deol, Farha, Danny Denzongpa, Kulbhushan Kharbanda, Sujata Mehta and Amrish Puri.
+Yateem is a 1988 Indian Hindi-language revisionist Western film co-written and directed by J. P. Dutta.
+It stars Sunny Deol, Farah, Danny Denzongpa, Kulbhushan Kharbanda, Sujata Mehta and Amrish Puri.
 The film was a major hit at the box office.

 Plot

 Yateem revolves around the story of an orphan.
 The story begins with Inspector Shiv Kumar Yadav, a principled and compassionate police officer, who finds himself in a morally complex situation.
-During a police encounter, he kills a criminal couple, leaving their infant son an orphan.
+During a police encounter, he kills a dacoit named Ujagar Singh, and unfortunately Ujagar's wife also gets killed by accident, leaving their infant son an orphan.
 Moved by the child's helplessness, Yadav makes a life-altering decision: he adopts the baby boy, naming him Krishna.
 Krishna is raised in the Yadav household alongside Shiv Kumar's own daughter, Gauri, and the two children develop an inseparable bond.

 Growing up, Krishna faces immense prejudice.
-The local community and even members of his own adopted family, particularly Shiv Kumar's elderly mother, taunt him relentlessly for being the "son of a dacoit."
+The local community and even members of his own adopted family, particularly Shiv Kumar's elderly mother, taunt him relentlessly for being the "son of a dacoit".
 Krishna endures these insults with quiet strength, finding solace only in the unwavering love and support of Gauri.
 Their childhood friendship blossoms into a deep and innocent love as they grow into young adults.

-Driven by a desire to prove his worth and honor his adopted father, Krishna decides to follow in Shiv Kumar's footsteps and joins the police force.
+Driven by a desire to prove his worth and honour his adopted father, Krishna decides to follow in Shiv Kumar's footsteps and joins the police force.
 During his time at the police academy, Shiv Kumar remarries a much younger woman named Chanchal.
 Chanchal is cunning, manipulative, and secretly having an affair with a police officer, Inspector Girivar Prasad Mathur.

 When Krishna returns home as a newly minted police inspector, he finds his family dynamics completely altered.
 Chanchal is instantly smitten with Krishna when she sees him for the first time.
 She gets seduced just by watching Krishna doing household chores.
 Ever since, she aches to have him.
 Sensing the deep affection between Krishna and Gauri, she becomes jealous and tries to create a rift between them but fails to break their bond.
-She, then, desperately tries to entice Krishna for sex but he rejects her advances, remaining loyal to his love for Gauri.
+She, then, desperately tries to entice Krishna for sex but he rejects her advances.
 Enraged by his rejection, Chanchal's spite turns into a vicious plot as she wants to punish him for rejecting her.
 She falsely accuses Krishna of raping her, knowing it will destroy his relationship with Shiv Kumar and end his career.